trigger-segfault/TConvert/Readme.md

 * Run scripts that give more control over where files go when they are converted or exracted.
 * Drop files into the window to automatically process them.
 * Command line support for use with Windows Shell or the command prompt.

+## About Xnb Format

+Everything I learned about the Xnb format in order to read sprite fonts was gotten from the [documentation available on this page](http://xbox.create.msdn.com/en-us/sample/xnb_format).
+[Here's a mirror](http://www.mediafire.com/file/pf5dqw5dmup1msa/XNA_XNB_Format.zip) if that link ever goes down like old Microsoft links usually do.